EvidentSecurity/esp-sdk-ruby/docs/ScanIntervalsApi.md

 external_account_id = 56 # Integer | The ID of the external account to retrieve

 opts = {
-  include: "include_example", # String | Related objects that can be included in the response.
-See Including Objects for more information.
+  page: "{:number=>1,+:size=>20}", # String | Page Number and Page Size.  number is the page number of the collection to return, size is the number of items to return per page
-  page: "{:number=>1,+:size=>20}" # String | Page Number and Page Size.  number is the page number of the collection to return, size is the number of items to return per page
+  include: "include_example" # String | Related objects that can be included in the response:  external_account, service See Including Objects for more information.
 }

 begin
-  #Get a list of ScanIntervals
+  #Get a list of Scan Intervals
-  result = api_instance.list(external_account_id, opts)
+  result = api_instance.list_for_external_account(external_account_id, opts)
   p result
 rescue ESP::ApiError => e
-  puts "Exception when calling ScanIntervalsApi->list: #{e}" end
+  puts "Exception when calling ScanIntervalsApi->list_for_external_account: #{e}" end
 ```